hanspr/mi-ide/README.md

 **A Cloud Key, gives you lifetime access to**

-* Copy Paste between your editors running in different servers
+* **Internal Copy Paste between your editors running in different servers**, no more : shift click dragging
+    - Avoid the problem of copying extra characters, numbers from the ruler
+    - Copying partial text on very long lines.
+Or having to split them with new lines to be able to copy the hole line in one select.
+    - Multiple selects if the area to copy is across many rows
+    - Rebuild and reformat everything on the destination
-* Transfer any code that is opened in the current Window to different server runngin mi-ide
+* **Transfer any code file** that is opened in the current Window to different server running mi-ide
+    - If you need a quick way to transfer code from one point to another just click to upload, click on the other server to download.
-* Save and retrieve your settings from any server.
+* **Save and retrieve your settings** from any server.
 To sync all your : settings, plugins, hacks, colors, bindings, etc.
-* All your information is completely confidential and secure.
+* All your information is **completely confidential and secure**.
     - Check the code at : ["github.com/hanspr/clipboard"](github.com/hanspr/clipboard)
     - It is very easy to read and follow
-* How does it work?
+* **How does it work?**
     - All connections are over https
     - You set up 3 values in the editor
         - The key assigned to you